m-weigand/ccd_tools/src/dd_single/tests/ColeCole1Term/Readme.txt

 Generate various CR spectra from 1-term Cole-Cole models and fit them with the Debye model.

+run test_cases.py to generate the results:

+python test_cases.py

 Structure of generated CR spectra
 ---------------------------------